recombinationlab/sciL3Pipe/README.md

 # sciStrandPipe

-A Snakemake pipeline for processing and aligning sciStrand-seq data.
+A Snakemake pipeline for processing and aligning sci-L3-seq data.

 ## Running pipeline from raw fastq files: